How Should Cycling Shoes Fit?

 Why should I buy cycling shoes?

 Cycling shoes should be considered for those looking for a more direct connection between their foot and the pedal.
-Unlike normal shoes, cycling shoes use a stiff sole, often made from Nylon or a carbon fibre blend.
+Unlike normal shoes such as running shoes, cycling shoes use a stiff sole, often made from Nylon or a carbon fibre blend.
 As well as the stiffer sole to improve power transfer, the closure system is also a feature that sets cycling shoes apart from non cycling shoes.
 To ensure comfort and fit is optimised brands use a range of materials and systems to ensure the foot is held comfortably and securely in the shoe.
+Many cycling shoes come with high quality insoles that offer interchangeable arch supports to enhance comfort and fit.
 The use of lightweight and breathable materials ticks a big box when it comes to performance in a wide range of conditions.

 Cycling shoes typically run true to size, although as with brands outside of the cycling industry, sizing can vary between brands and between models, with some companies offering wider options of their standard width shoes to help cater for a broader range of foot shapes and sizes.
+Some brands offer half sizes to ensure a more precise fit for cyclists with non-standard foot sizes.
 We would recommend buying a similar size shoe to the one you use day to day.
 The only exception to this would be winter cycling shoes, where you may want to opt to wear thicker, warmer socks and thus go up half or a whole size.

 What is the difference between road and MTB shoes?